Jobs

 We are hiring!

-The research group Inorganic Functional Materials and Nanomaterials, headed by Prof. Dr. Anna Fischer, is looking for a Post Doc candidate (f/m/d) for “Engineering the 3D Architecture of Electrocatalytic Layers for H2 Production in PEM Water Electrolyzers”.
+The research group Inorganic Functional Materials and Nanomaterials, headed by Prof. Dr. Anna Fischer, is looking for a PhD candidate (f/m/d) for the “Design of 3D-Architectured Electrodes for Bioelectrocatalytic Nitrate Ammonification Cascades”.

 Description